mtg icon Magic: The Gathering

 Sideboard Choices

 Oops sideboard consists of 13 must-have cards, and 2 flex slots.
 The 13 cards you must have are: 4 Xantid Swarm, 4 Leyline of Sanctity, 4 Force of Vigor, and 1 Foundation Breaker.
-You then get 2 flex slots that can be used by 2 (of the same) of any of the following: Chancellor of the Annex, Veil of Summer, Surgical Extraction, or Faerie Macabre.
-The lesser or worse 2 that can be used in those flex slots include: Nature's Claim, Leyline of the Void, Inquisition of Kozilek, Duress, Reanimate, Dismember, Slaughter Pact, Fatal Push, or Hope of Ghirapur.

 Force of Vigor is played as a 4 of to beat prison or stompy based strategies as well as non-blue decks where you expect Leyline of the Void as their main hate piece for us and we still need to win in a timely matter.